-Chris Cuomo returns to CNN for the first time since his brother resigned as New York’s governor
+Chris Cuomo returns to CNN for the first time since his brother resigned as N.Y. governor

 CNN has previously said that the anchor, who started in 2013, has been walled off from covering the New York governor because it would be a conflict of interest.
 But Chris Cuomo would go on to interview his brother six times at the start of the coronavirus pandemic.

-The network said it had made an exception to its rule at the time because it determined it was of significant human interest for Cuomo to interview his brother, governor of one of the country’s hardest-hit states.
+The network said it had made an exception to its rule at the time because it determined that it was of significant human interest for Cuomo to interview his brother, governor of one of the country’s hardest-hit states.

-On Monday night, Chris Cuomo defended those appearances, saying he had always said they “would be short lived.
+On Monday night, Chris Cuomo defended those appearances, saying he had always said they “would be short-lived.
 And they were.
 The last was over a year ago, long before any kind of scandal.”

 “I also said back then that a day would come when he would have to be held to account, and I can’t do that,” Chris Cuomo said.
-“I said point blank, I can’t be objective when it comes to my family.”
+“I said point-blank, I can’t be objective when it comes to my family.”

 READ MORE: